Dell Multi-Cloud Manager Cloud Management Overview

-Both of these services provide access to Enstratius functionality.
-The Enstratius API provides programmatic access while the console provides the user interface.
+Both of these services provide access to Dell Multi-Cloud Manager functionality.
+The Dell Multi-Cloud Manager API provides programmatic access while the console provides the user interface.
 Both systems are driven by a common MySQL database and may be placed behind a load balancer for automated horizontal scaling.

 No session state is maintained in the services themselves.
 As a result, no sticky sessions are required and user sessions survive service restarts.
 The services may also optionally be configured to spread database reads across multiple MySQL replication slaves.

 - The Dell Multi-Cloud Manager Worker Subsystem

 - The Dell Multi-Cloud Manager Key Management System

 - The Dell Multi-Cloud Manager Ping Router